Ultrahigh-energy cosmogenic neutrino emissions in the high-redshift universe

-The current maximum proton energy setting is not firmly rooted in observational evidences.
-The X-ray emissions observed in the LRDs are typically faint, suggesting that the system is optically thick and may be enveloped by a cocoon-like photon wall~\cite{Naidu:2025rpo, deGraaff:2025uvk, Rusakov:2026}.
-In this environment, protons being accelerated to $\sim$~10 EeV appears improbable, although it aligns with the Hillas criterion.
+The adopted maximum proton energy is not firmly rooted in observational evidence.
+The X-ray emission observed in LRDs is typically faint, suggesting that the system is optically thick and may be enveloped by a cocoon-like photon wall~\cite{Naidu:2025rpo, deGraaff:2025uvk, Rusakov:2026}.
+In this environment, the acceleration of protons to $\sim$~10~EeV appears improbable, although it aligns with the Hillas criterion.
 In this scenario, the maximum proton energy would be below PeV.
 As a result, LRDs would appear as hidden neutrino sources in the 10 TeV region~\cite{Kuze:2026jrm}.
 However, the cocoon hypothesis is far from being established.
 A thick gas environment would naturally drive bright infrared radiation at $\lambda\gtrsim 10\mu{\rm m}$, due to the reheating of dust.
 However, this emission has not been detected~\cite{Perez-Gonzalez:2024dul, Casey:2025yfl}.
 The broad Balmer emission lines observed in the JWST data imply a clumpy gas structure (e.g. Refs.~\cite{Tang:2026, Ji:2026}), contradicting the hypothesis of a completely closed, cocoon-like environment.
-Alternatively, the more frequently found faint broad-line AGN population, other than LRDs, may also be capable of accelerating protons to 10 EeV.
-The population of these sources is an order of magnitude greater than that of LRDs in the same redshift region~\cite{2023ApJ...959...39H}.
-Consequently, the proton emission from a small fraction of these sources could potentially generate a comparable flux of neutrinos.
+Beyond LRDs, the more commonly observed population of broad-line AGN~\cite{2023ApJ...959...39H} may also be capable of accelerating protons up to 10 EeV.
+While their estimated bolometric photon luminosities are typically fainter compared to those of LRDs, with values around $\sim 3\times 10^{44}~{\rm erg/s}$, the population of these sources ($n_0\sim 2\times 10^{-4}~{\rm Mpc}^{-3}$) is approximately an order of magnitude greater than that of LRDs in the same redshift region~\cite{2025ApJ...991...74G}.
+It is conceivable that the proton emission from a subset of these abundant AGNs might generate a comparable flux of neutrinos.
 Additional observational evidence is required to definitively rule out the UHECR scenario.
-Conversely, the existence of the 50-PeV neutrino bump can serve to confirm or exclude the UHECR model.
+Conversely, the existence of the 50-PeV neutrino bump can serve to suggest or exclude the UHECR model.
 Furthermore, the peak intensity is capable of constraining the maximum proton energy range, as the intensity is highly sensitive to the maximum energy.
-As illustrated in Fig.~\ref{fig:Neutrino_flux}, a factor-of-two variance in the maximum proton energy results in an order-of-magnitude difference in the peak intensity.
-This is because the amount of the cosmogenic neutrino production in the high-redshift universe is a consequence of the photohadronic interaction energy threshold profile determined by the evolving CMB temperatures with redshift, and the cosmological epoch when the maximum proton energy exceeds the threshold.
+As illustrated in Fig.~\ref{fig:Neutrino_flux}, a factor-of-two variation in the maximum proton energy results in an order-of-magnitude difference in the peak intensity.
+This is because the amount of the cosmogenic neutrino production in the high-redshift universe is a consequence of the photohadronic interaction energy threshold profile determined by the evolving CMB temperatures with redshift and the cosmological epoch when the maximum proton energy exceeds the threshold.